 The ambition of any zero waste initiative is to send nothing to landfill.
-People who support zero waste initiatives believe they have an ethical responsibility to protect our planet’s finite resources.
+People who support zero waste initiatives believe they have a responsibility to protect our planet’s finite resources.

 Zero waste skincare brands endeavour to not send anything to landfill during the process of product development, from idea formation to production and packaging.

 These market-leading zero waste skincare brands are disrupting the conventional beauty industry’s wasteful practices – and helping you look great while doing it.